-Due to the technological advances of the magnetic resonances at the beginning of the nineties, the explorations of a group of applications began in those areas in which little success had been obtained, such as the abdomen, pelvis, thorax.
+Due to the technological advances in magnetic resonances in the nineties, the explorations of a group of applications began in those areas in which little success had been obtained, such as the abdomen, pelvis, and thorax.

-Colangioresonance has improved the quality of images of the liver, pancreas and retroperitoneum .
+Colangioresonance has improved the quality of the liver, pancreas, and retroperitoneum images.

-In a cholangioresonance, it is only necessary to administer the contrast if one is going to study the liver or the pancreas since in the other organs the bile itself inside the ducts serves as a contrast.
+In a cholangioresonance, it is only necessary to administer the contrast if one studies the liver or the pancreas since, in the other organs, the bile inside the ducts serves as a contrast.

 A cholangioresonance is used to:

-- Assist in the diagnosis of diseases of the liver, gallbladder, bile ducts, pancreas and pancreatic ducts, such as colecolithiasis, biliary stenosis and pancreatitis .
+- Assist in diagnosing diseases of the liver, gallbladder, bile ducts, pancreas, and pancreatic ducts, such as cholelithiasis, biliary stenosis, and pancreatitis.